VivekTomar03/Job-Linsting-Frontend/README.md

 The Job Posting Application is a platform that connects job seekers with employers by providing a user-friendly interface to browse, search, and apply for job openings.
 With a sleek and intuitive design, the application offers a seamless experience for both candidates and employers to meet their respective needs.

+## Technologies Used
+- React.js
+- Redux for state management
+- React Router for navigation
+- CHAKRA-UI for styling
+- Axios for API requests
+- CHAT_GPT for chat bot integration

 ## Table of Contents

 - [Homepage](#homepage)